The Human Body in Traditional Chinese Medicine (TCM)

 Wu Xing: Wu Xing, also known as the Five Phases or Five Elements, is the Taoist notion that the cyclical change of the cosmos occurs in a pattern of five stages.

 Wu Xing is important across all areas of Oriental Medicine

 Using the classical Chinese description of the seasons as an example, Wu Xing demonstrates that Spring gives rise to Early Summer, which turns into Late Summer, which then becomes Fall, then Winter, and then Spring again.
 The table below shows some common examples of Wu Xing cycles.

-Wu Xing is an extremely important concept in Traditional Chinese Medicine.
-For example, it is used for diagnosing and treating illnesses.
-Similarly, it gives rise to Zang-Fu, which shows how different networks in the body are interconnect as a penta-cycle.
+Wu Xing is an extremely important concept in Traditional Chinese Medicine, because it is used for understanding Zang-Fu, the interconnected penta-cycle of organs that process qi (chi) in the body.
 The Zang-Fu is discussed in greater detail in this article.

 Organs in TCM are viewed by their function, not physical makeup

-There are three major functional entities in TCM that explains how the human body operates.
-They are:
+The three major functional entities in TCM are:

 - The Five Fundamental Substances: Qi or chi, Xue (Blood), Jinye (Body Fluids), Jing (Essence), and Shen (Spirit).

 - Zang-fu: A Wu Xing cycle of 5 zang organs, 6 fu organs, and their functions